What does the colour of the car warning symbol mean?

 10. Automatic transmission light

-The automatic transmission light indicates there’s something wrong with your car’s automatic transmission.
+This light indicates there’s something wrong with your car’s automatic transmission.
 It looks like a cog with an exclamation point in the centre.
 Your automatic transmission monitors things like fluid temperature, fluid level and the pressure inside the transmission.
-If this symbol appears, we recommend getting this checked out as soon as possible, as transmission problems can be expensive to fix.
+If this symbol appears, it’s recommended that you get this checked as soon as possible, as transmission problems can be expensive to fix.

 11. Low tyre pressure light